yzqzss/csswaf/README.md

 ## What is CSSWAF?

 CSSWAF places random hidden `empty.gif` files in CSS animation progress, allowing the browser to load these images one by one.
 The backend measures the loading order.
-If the loading order is correct, it is identified as a browser; otherwise, it is identified as a bot.
+If the loading order is correct, it passes the request to the target server.
+Otherwise, 🙅.

 ## HoneyPot